jcolag/entropy-arbitrage/2026-04-12-fair-share.md

 I have had versions of this post floating around since long before I started the blog, though, so I mostly wanted to finally get it out to readers, in case it has something to it to build on.
 Having nothing else to post a few days before most last-minute filers have their tax software open, then, made it seem like as good an excuse as any.

-The post probably won't spark a revolution---[Georgism](https://en.wikipedia.org/wiki/Georgism) adapted to include intellectual property seems more appropriate to revolution---and probably won't land me one of those horrific FIFA Peace Prize trophies, let alone something credible.
+The post probably won't spark a revolution---{% wiki Georgism|Georgism|en %} adapted to include intellectual property seems more appropriate to revolution---and probably won't land me one of those horrific FIFA Peace Prize trophies, let alone something credible.
 Maybe it'll spark a better idea, or maybe someone will wow FIFA (Olive Garden[^rxl3jN], Nobel Committee, whatever...) by finishing off the math and showing that surplus value per dollar.

 [^rxl3jN]:  Formally, I like to imagine, The Olive Garden® Never-Ending Salad and Breadsticks℠ Platinum Breadstick Prize in Macroeconomics...